martinthomson/quic-tls/draft-thomson-quic-tls.md

 instance - one that lacks the session state - then a fallback is easy.

 The main drawback with a clean restart or anything resembling a restart is that accumulated state can be lost.
-In particular, the state of the HPACK header compression table can be quite valuable.
-Note that some QUIC implementations use part of the connection ID to identify the server that is handling the connection, enabling routing to that server and avoiding this sort of problem.
+Aside from progress on incomplete requests, the state of the HPACK header compression table could be quite valuable.
+Existing QUIC implementations use the connection ID to route packets to the server that is handling the connection, which avoids this sort of problem.

 A lightweight state resurrection extension might be used to avoid having to recreate any expensive state.

-Editor's Note:

-: It's not clear how mobility and public reset interact.
-If the goal is to allow public reset messages to be sent by on-path entities, then using a connection ID to move a connection to a new path results in any entities on the new path not seeing the start of the connection and the nonce they need to generate the public reset.
-A connection restart would avoid this issue.

 # Security Considerations